 The Act was not intended to govern diversified holding companies like SPH.
 Requiring SPH to register as an investment company would not benefit SPH's unitholders or the investing public.
 SPH's unitholders do not view SPH's business as an investment company business - nor did or does SPH ever intend to engage, or hold itself out as intending to engage, in an investment company business.
-In fact, registration and regulation as an investment company is inconsistent with SPH's business model and would not allow it to continue to develop and strengthen its current business.
-Compliance with the Act would impose upon SPH unnecessary costs, require it to take actions with respect to certain of its assets and holdings which are not in the best long-term interests of the unitholders and would necessitate material alterations to its capital structure, the costs and effects of which will be borne, ultimately, by SPH's unitholders.
-Specifically, the following requirements or limitations imposed by the Act are inconsistent with, inappropriate for, or would add additional and unnecessary costs to a global diversified holding company.63
+In fact, registration and regulation as an investment company is inconsistent with SPH's business model and would not allow it to continue to develop and strengthen its current holding company business.
+Compliance with the Act would impose upon SPH unnecessary costs, require it to take actions with respect to certain of its assets and holdings which are not in the best long-term i nterests of the unitholders and would necessitate material alterations to its capital structure, the costs and effects of which will be borne, ultimately, by SPH's unitholders.
+Specifically, the following requirements or limitations imposed by the Act are inconsistent with, inappropriate for, or would add additional and unnecessary costs to or prevent SPH from deriving full value from, a global diversified holding company business.54